 - So it should look like bcdedit /set 28282882828 recoveryenabled no

 - Reboot your PC, and it should work.

 If the above two methods haven’t worked for you, don’t worry, we have another tested method which would surely help you solve the Automatic repair loop problem on your Windows 10 PC.
-Follow the below steps to perform disk check and system check on Windows 10 PC
+Follow the below steps to perform a disk check and system check on Windows 10 PC.

-- Follow the steps mentioned in the 1st Method till step 6.
+- Follow the steps mentioned in the 1st Method until step 6.